openfaas/openfaas-cloud/README.md

 * Immediate feedback on your personal dashboard and through GitHub Checks or GitLab Statuses
 * Sub-domain per user or organization with HTTPS
 * Runtime-logs for your functions
-* Fast, non-root image builds using Docker's buildkit
+* Fast, non-root image builds using [buildkit](https://github.com/moby/buildkit/) from Docker

 The dashboard page for a user: